Today’s topic: EMOTIONS, and how to “hack” your own – so you can consistently feel really good.

 Instead, this post will focus on the chemicals that create your mood, and physiological interventions that will immediately and significantly adjust those chemicals with minimal effort.
 In other words, this post will cover anything that acts on your body like a drug to make you feel better, without the need to alter your thinking.

-(As a rule of thumb, I figure that about 80% of my mood comes from the physiological factors that follow, and I always start with these when trying to feel better.)
+(As a rule of thumb, I always start with these when trying to feel better.)

 Every one of your emotions is correlated to specific hormones and neurotransmitters in your brain.
 Specific interventions can cause your brain to produce more of these “good” hormones and neurotransmitters and make you feel significantly better.